If you want to look the part, leather motorcycle jackets are the way forward.

 Made from a hard-wearing cowhide outer layer a nano feel internal liner with silver ion treatment for added comfort; this leather jacket is one of our favourites.
 Including an S1 bi-elastic fabric for enhanced flexibility and an adjustable waist, you can achieve a great fit while still having room to move when you need to.
 The safety features of this jacket are up there with the best and include external aluminium shoulder impact armour, CE certified shoulder and elbow protection with the option to add G1 or G2 back inserts and a double chest protector leaving you fully protected.
 The Racing 3 has plenty of zipped pockets for small items and specialist air vents on the chest and back to prevent overheating.
 Available in sizes S to 5XL.

 The best cheap leather motorcycle jacket

-This pair of RST R-18 leather jacket retails for £179.99 but you can get it for around £130 through that link.
+This RST GT leather jacket retails for £249.99 but you can get it for around £180 through the link above.
 It’s a lot of jacket for the money.

 The most expensive leather motorcycle jackets

-Away from the jacket that come supplied with an airbag, you’re looking at over £500 for a top-end bit of kit.
+Aside from the jackets that come supplied with an airbag, you’re looking at over £500 for a top-end bit of kit.
 Yes, that’s a lot of money but the difference in materials used, the workmanship, the weight and features are all far superior to a cheaper jacket.